qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Volume is up(J) and down(H).

 ## Macroboard Layer
-* Right control exchanged with function shift key.
-* Escape is a one shot sticky control alt shift.
+* Escape is a one shot sticky alt shift.
 * Tab is a one shot sticky control alt.
 * Caps lock is a one shot sticky control shift.
 * All modifiers are one shot sticky.